Eastern Hog-nosed Snake

 Juvenile Characteristics:

-Very young snakes are light gray or brown, or occasionally pinkish, with dark blotches and lateral spots on the back.
-Belly is dark gray or black while throat and scales under tail are white or yellowish.
-Can be 5 – 10” in length at hatching.
+Hatchlings range from 5 to 10” in length with a light grey, brown, or pinkish body with dark blotches on their back and spots on their sides.
+The belly is dark grey or black while the throat and scales under the tail are white or yellowish.

 Species Confused With:

-Eastern Massasauga has a rattle, elliptical pupils, facial pits (opening between eye and nostril), and lacks an upturned and keeled snout.
+The Eastern Massasauga Rattlesnake has a rattle, elliptical pupils, and facial pits (opening between the eye and nostril) and lacks an upturned and keeled snout.

 References: